-A drawdown of several inches in either the irrigation or nonirrigation season is not a sufficient decline in the aquifer to conclude that the pumping at the proposed point of diversion will injure other water right holders.
+A drawdown of several inches in domestic wells, either during the irrigation or nonirrigation season is not a sufficient decline in the aquifer to conclude that the pumping at the proposed point of diversion will injure other water right holders.
 Because the demand from the ground water resource is significantly reduced in the winter, the drawdowns attributable to the small additional water diverted will be minimal.